HrDataAnalystJyoti/Bank-Customer-Repot---PowerBi/README.md

-# Bank-Customer-Repot---PowerBi
+# Bank Loan Customer - Report

+## Overview
+This is a data analysis project aimed at solving specific KPIs and creating an interactive dashboard using Excel and Power BI.
+This study project focuses on gaining insightful findings to assess the bank's profitability.

-Domain : Finance
+## Domain
+**Finance**

+## Project Description
-Project: Bank loan of customers
+**Project:** Analysis of bank loan customers

-Datasets: Finance_1.xlsx & Finance_2.xlsx
+**Datasets:**
+- `Finance_1.xlsx`
+- `Finance_2.xlsx`

-Dataset Type: Excel Data
+**Dataset Type: Excel Data

-Dataset Size: Each Excel file has 39k+ records
+**Dataset Size: Each Excel file contains over 39,000 records.

+## Key Performance Indicators (KPIs)
+We have defined several KPIs to determine the bank's financial health:

-Total Loan Application : We need to calculate the total no. Loan application received during specific period Requested Loan Amount: This is the total amount of money that a borrower requests from a lender when applying for a loan.
-It's the initial sum that the borrower wants to borrow.
+- **Total Loan Application:** Calculate the total number of loan applications received during a specific period.
+- **Requested Loan Amount:** The total amount of money that borrowers request when applying for a loan.

-Total Funded Amount : Understanding the total amounts of funds disbursed as loan is crucial.
+- **Total Funded Amount:** The total amounts of funds disbursed as loans.

-Total Amount Received : Tracking the total amount received from borrowers is essential for assessing the bank’s cash flow and loan repayment.
+- **Total Amount Received:** The total amount received from borrowers, essential for assessing the bank’s cash flow and loan repayment.

-Average Interest Rate : Calculating the average interest rate across all loans in interest rates will provide insights into our lending portfolio’s cost.
+- **Average Interest Rate:** The average interest rate across all loans to provide insights into our lending portfolio’s cost.

-Average Debt-to-Income Ratio (DTI) : Evaluating the average DTI for our borrowers helps us gauge their financial health.
-We need to compute the average DTI for all Loans.
+- **Average Debt-to-Income Ratio (DTI):** Evaluating the average DTI for borrowers to gauge their financial health.

-Key Performance Indicator’s (KPI’s) Requirements :
-Year wise loan amount Stats
-Grade and sub grade wise revol_bal
+## KPI Requirements
+- Year-wise Loan Amount Stats
+- Grade and Sub-Grade Wise Revolving Balance (`revol_bal`)
-Total Payment for Verified Status Vs Total Payment for Non Verified Status State wise and month wise loan status
+- Total Payment for Verified Status vs. Non-Verified Status
-Home ownership Vs last payment date stats.
+- State-wise and Month-wise Loan Status

+## Tools Used
+- **Excel: For initial data cleaning and analysis.
+- **Power BI: For creating interactive dashboards.

+## Goals
+- To analyze the bank's loan data to determine profitability.
+- To visualize data in a way that provides actionable insights.

+## Conclusion
+This project aims to provide a comprehensive analysis of bank loan data, utilizing Excel and Power BI to present findings that can help in decision-making processes.